 THE FIP PROJECT

-Fisheries Improvement Projects are multi-party initiatives that aim to improve the sustainability, practices and management of fisheries to meet the standards set by the Marine Stewardship Council (MSC) or MarinTrust certifications.
+Fisheries Improvement Projects are multi-party initiatives that aim to improve the sustainability, practices and management of fisheries to meet the standards set by the Marine Stewardship Council (MSC) and MarinTrust certifications.

 ACCEPTANCE OF A FIP